metanorma/developer-track/README.md

 * 17:30 - 17:50 Discussion
 * 17:50 - 18:00 Wrap up and Close

+---
+**NOTE**

-NOTE: OGC API - Processes is used by aspects of OGC API - Routes and OGC API - Coverages.
+OGC API - Processes is used by aspects of OGC API - Routes and OGC API - Coverages.

+---

 Quick Links
 ------